cesar-douady/open-lmake/README.md

 - `g_`  : global
 - `t_`  : thread local
 - `np_` : non-portable
+- `::`  : standard library or a few exceptions defined in src/utils.hh which, in my mind, should have been part of the STL, e.g. ::vector\_view (analogous to ::string\_view)

 Names are suffixed with \_ if needed to suppress ambiguities

 ## abbreviations
 - general rules :
-	- words are abbreviated depending on their use and span : the more the span is short and the usage is heavy, the more they are abbreviated
+	- words are abbreviated depending on their use and span : the shorter the span and the heavier the usage , the more they are abbreviated
 	- words may be abbreviated by their beginning, such as env for environ
 	- words may be abbreviated using only consons such as src for source
 	- these may be combined as in dst for destination
-	- words may further be abbreviated to a single letter when name spans no more than a few lines
+	- words may further be abbreviated to a single letter or by the first letter of each word (e.g. tf for target flag) when name spans no more than a few lines
 	- words include standard name such as syscall names or libc functions
 - special cases :
 	<table>